Elvis Brew in George has the closest viewing deck for large aircraft in SA

 Crocodile tail pie with pineapple-chilli salsa.
 R&R cocktail with Mozambican rum.
 Red velvet beetroot cheesecake.
 And your feet dangling in the shallow water below your Corona surfboard table.
 As far as beach restaurants go, this is by far our favourite hidden gem.
 Discover moyo at Eden on The Bay.

 TIP: Come on a Friday, between 12pm and 6pm, for R25 draughts and R39 cocktails during moyo’s drink specials.

 Eden On The Bay Mall | Otto Du Plessis Dr | Big Bay/Blouberg | email@example.com | +27 (0)21 286 0662

 Check out the Corona Sun Deck at Strolla Restaurant & Bar

 You don’t get more local or lekker than this seaside eatery.
 Perched like a cheeky seagull on the edge of the Peninsula Hotel along Sea Point’s Platinum Mile, this 140-seater venue boasts a fresh and fuss-free menu that caters for everyone.
-And did we mention that Strolla is a lot more than just kid friendly?
+And did we mention that Strolla is a lot more than just kid-friendly?
 There’s a Kiddies Corner where the little ones can build their own pizzas, complete with their own aprons, little chef’s hats and a childminder to guide their creativity.
-Your jaw will definitely drop when you see their games room, complete with bean bags, games, colouring in books, a PS4 and a DVD player.
+Your jaw will definitely drop when you see their games room, complete with bean bags, games, colouring-in books, a PS4 and a DVD player.
 Go midweek and get their awesome half-price rotisserie half chicken every Wednesday.
-Or catch GoodHope FM DJ Ashton Abels when he spins Motown music at Strolla every Friday from 4 pm till 9 pm.
+What about the weekend?
+Also, check out Strolla Saturday Reggae Nights.